Executive Job Search Tips for Today’s Modern Leader

 Research what you want and where you want to work

-Clarify what you want your next executive role to look like by compiling personal preferences, non-negotiables, and like-to-haves.
+Clarify what you want your next executive role to look like.
+Compile personal preferences, non-negotiables, and like-to-haves.
 What excites you, repels you, or challenges you in the right ways?

-Next, dig deep into companies of interest to pinpoint organizational pain points and identify how your skills and value align with requirements.
+Next, dig deep into companies of interest to pinpoint organizational pain points.
+Identify how your skills and value align with requirements.
 What types of roles are a good fit for your offerings and long-term career goals?
 How can you provide value to unique companies and improve business operations?

 Nail down your value proposition and clarify your brand

-Start by analyzing yourself as a ‘business of one’: what skills are you structured with?
+Get clear on the value you offer to market yourself effectively.
+Analyze yourself as a ‘business of one’: what skills are you structured with?
 What value-adds compliment core skill sets?
-How do your abilities synergize to create an offering unlike any other?
+How do your abilities synergize to create an offering, unlike any other?

-Continue to brainstorm on things that set you apart from competitors: what are you known for?
+Brainstorm on what sets you apart from competitors: what are you known for?
 How can you support or prove your claims?
 What achievements or business impacts have you delivered?
 What themes of success play out in your career story?

 Build a social networking plan